Submittal Tracking Software: How to Stop Losing Track of Approvals

 Meanwhile, the MEP contractor is still on the phone waiting for an answer that affects their schedule for next week.

-Submittal tracking software centralizes the entire submittal workflow in one system.
-Instead of submittals living in email, on file shares, in people's inboxes, and in that one folder on the superintendent's laptop, everything happens in one place where everyone can see status.
+Submittal tracking software centralizes the entire submittal workflow in one centralized platform.
+Instead of construction submittals living in email, on file shares, in people's inboxes, and in that one folder on the superintendent's laptop, everything happens in one place where every project team member can see status.

-Here's what happens when you use submittal tracking software properly:
+Here's what happens when you use submittal management software properly:

-- Subcontractors submit shop drawings, product data, and samples through the system – Not email.
+Subcontractors submit documents through the system.
 Not file uploads to random folders.
 Through the actual platform where routing and tracking happen automatically.

-- Everyone sees current status in real time – Architect approved it?
+Everyone sees current submittal status in real time.
+Architect approved it?
 Status updates immediately.
 Still waiting on review?
 Everyone knows.
 Sent back for revisions?
 The subcontractor gets notified automatically.

-- All revisions and versions are tracked – No more "which version is current" confusion.
-The system maintains a complete history of what was submitted, what was reviewed, what changed.
+All revisions and versions are tracked.
+No more "which version is current" confusion.
+The system maintains a complete audit trail of what was submitted, what was reviewed, what changed.

 The workflow is simple: submit, review, approve or revise, track.
 But doing this manually across dozens of submittals and multiple reviewers turns into chaos fast.